idea2app/Lark-Next-Bootstrap-ts/README.md

 1. create & configure your own `CACHE_REPOSITORY` with https://github.com/idea2app/Web-file-cache
 2. set the `NEXT_PUBLIC_CACHE_HOST` environment variable to your CDN URL
-3. start your Lark-Next.js service, then copy the Crawler JWT from CLI console
-4. create an Automation Flow in your Lark BI Table to watch Attachment fields changing, then send an HTTP `POST` request to `https://your.next.js/api/file/crawler/task` with the Crawler JWT in the `Authorization` header
+3. create an Automation Flow in your Lark BI Table to watch Attachment fields changing, then send an HTTP `POST` request to `https://api.github.com/repos/your-namespace/Web-file-cache/actions/workflows/crawler.yml/dispatches` with:
+   1. the [GitHub PAT][35] in the `Authorization` header
+   2. `https://your.next.js/api/Lark/file/attachment-id/file-name` as `url` body parameter
-5. your Lark file attachments will be cached in your CDN and loaded by your Lark-Next.js service automatically
+4. your Lark file attachments will be cached in your CDN and loaded by your Lark-Next.js service automatically

 [0]: https://www.larksuite.com/
 [1]: https://react.dev/